-Here, you will find the MN River Bottoms Trail System towards the southern edge of Bloomington, a short distance from the Mall of America.
-It is the perfect place for a great wildlife adventure.
-It is also a fun place to bike, hike, and watch the annual fall migration, where you can observe over 250 species of birds.
-I regularly use the trailhead near the Old Cedar Avenue Bridge (See flag #4 below), overlooking Long Meadow Lake.
-Here, at the trailhead, you can easily view the marsch land of Long Meadow Lake, which is full of waterfowl activity.
+On the south edge of Bloomington, MN, a short distance from the Mall of America, you will find the MN River Bottoms Trail System.
+Especially in the fall, it’s a fun place for a bike or hike adventure while watching the annual fall wildlife migration.
+Here, while exploring, you can observe over 250 species of birds.
+I regularly use the trailhead located near the Old Cedar Avenue Bridge (See flag #4 below), which overlooks Long Meadow Lake.
+Here, from the trailhead, you can easily view the marshland of Long Meadow Lake, which is full of waterfowl activity this time of year.

 The Minnesota River Valley provides essential habitat for birds flying south.
-Look for waterfowl, raptors, and songbirds like white-throated sparrows, yellow-rumpled warblers, and American robins.
-Shorebirds, including sandpipers and plovers, can still be spotted in the early fall.
+Look for waterfowl, raptors, and songbirds like white-throated sparrows, yellow-rumped warblers, and American robins.
+And shorebirds, including sandpipers and plovers, can still be spotted in the early fall.

-The trails on the north side of the lake, both east and west, are for hiking only.
-If you prefer single-track trails for mountain biking or hiking, you must follow the paved trail south over the bridge and towards the river.
+The trails on the north side of Long Meadow Lake are for hiking only.
+If you prefer single-track trails for mountain biking or hiking, you must follow the paved trail south over the Old Cedar Bridge and towards the river.
 The trail also goes east and west at the river’s edge, giving you many observation points between the meadows and the Minnesota River.
-This trail is also safe for hybrid bikes; stay on the main trail.
+This trail is also safe for hybrid bikes; please stay on the existing trails.

 The Bloomington River bottom trails

 A ride or hike can be fun and as challenging as you want if you decide to leave the main path.
-The trail is made of heavy soil with a mix of dried river debris.
-When dry, it may be smooth riding.
-However, Mother Nature’s unpredictability can quickly change the conditions of the trails here, adding a few potholes you will have to circumvent.
+The offshoot trails here are made of heavy soil with a mix of dried river debris.
+When dry, it may ride smoothly.
+However, Mother Nature’s unpredictability can quickly change the conditions of the trails, adding a few potholes you will have to circumvent.

-For most of your ride or hike, the trail parallels the river, with a few trails leading you away around several backwater waterfowl sanctuaries.
-A part of the Minnesota Valley National Wildlife Refuge, from the Old Cedar Avenue Bridge, this wilderness area is about a mile from the Mall of America.
+For most of your ride or hike, the trail parallels the river, with a few trails leading you away around several backwater birding sanctuaries.
+Part of the Minnesota Valley National Wildlife Refuge, this wilderness area is about a mile from the Mall of America.

 Minnesota Valley National Wildlife Refuge highlights